Wear & Tear Meaning: Quantify Asset Value & Engineer Longevity

 • Maintenance practices: Routine maintenance can catch and address minor issues like worn parts and lack of lubrication before they turn into more major problems to mitigate wear and tear and extend equipment lifespans.

-How to Reduce Wear & Tear
+How to Prevent Wear & Tear

 Taking the proper steps to care for your machinery can extend its lifespan and prevent costly breakdowns and downtime.
 Best practices for reducing equipment wear and tear include: